sirbrian831/changelog/README.md

 ***

+## Sprint 17 (December 8 - 21, 2018)

+TBD...

-## Sprint 16 (November 24 - December 7)
+## Sprint 16 (November 24 - December 7, 2018)

 Goals for Sprint 16 were as follows:

 - Finalizing Buy/Sell with Scalable Interface
-- New Tokens Widget with Rates (Settings via User)
+- New Tokens Widget with Rates (Settings via User) with Coincap
-- Admin Panel Additions for New Coins
+- Admin Panel Additions for New Coins (Coincap)
 - Global Announcement Notification & Admin Management
 - Binance Proof-of-Concept

-More to come...
+- Bug Fixes and Improvements

+We began Sprint 16 with some very, *very* large goals (e.g. tasks) in mind and we were unable to complete most of them in a single sprint cycle.
+This was expected so we'll continue to work on these items into `Sprint 17` above.